nrfconnect/sdk-nrfxlib/mpsl/README.rst

 The Multiprotocol Service Layer (MPSL) is a set of libraries that provide common services for single and multiprotocol implementations.

-The libraries are available as soft-float, softfp-float, and hard-float builds for the nRF52 Series and as a soft-float build for the nRF53 Series.
+The libraries are available as soft-float, softfp-float, and hard-float builds for the nRF52, nRF54H and nRF54L Series and as a soft-float build for the nRF53 Series.

 These libraries provide the following key features: